The Eternal Generation of the Son – Is it Biblical?

 Summary

 According to the Bible, the Son has been begotten by the Father.
-In analogy to how humans beget children, this implies that the Father generated the Son from His being.
+If God begat His Son like humans beget children, then the Father generated the Son from His substance or being.
 This further implies that the Son is dependent on and subordinate to the Father.

 The theory of Eternal Generation, however, explains “begotten” and “generated” in such a way that the Son is co-equal and co-eternal with the Father.
 Eternal Generation is a key part of the Trinity doctrine.